 Comparing yourself to others consistently is one of those things that can slowly erode your self worth and self esteem over time.

 It can erode your confidence and keep you blind to your gifts, talents, beauty, and purpose.

-I say this all the time, but when the enemy attacks your identity, it’s a sign that he’s trying to steal your purpose.
+I say this all the time, but when the enemy attacks your identity, it’s because he’s trying to steal your purpose.

 The Holy Bible says that you were created with purpose and on purpose.

-Your ability to see yourself the way God sees you is key to being your best self and reaching your highest potential.
+That’s the key to being your best self and reaching your highest potential.

 That’s why we’ve gotta deal with this, right here and right now.